NahsiN/kodi-file-sync/README.md

 # KodiFileSync 🔄
-If using a central database server to manage your Kodi library, e.g. [MySQL](https://kodi.wiki/view/MySQL), this project aims to _sync certain video file metadata across Kodi versions_.
+If you are a using MySQL or MariaDB to manage your Kodi library, this project aims to _sync certain video file metadata across Kodi versions_.
 The metadata includes resume type bookmarks, settings such as audio or subtitle track, play counts, last played etc.
 The metadata _excludes_ information gathered from scrapers such as movie/tv show names, ratings, actors, genres etc.

 # Installation
+1. Set up a central MySQL or MariaDB server.
+See [Kodi wiki](https://kodi.wiki/view/MySQL) for details.
-1. Clone this repo onto your machine and use it as your working directory for everything below.
+2. Clone this repo onto your machine and use it as your working directory for everything below.
-2. Create a `.env` file using `touch .env`.
-Populate it with your MySQL server credentials.
+3. Create a `.env` file using `touch .env`.
+Populate it with your MySQL/MariaDB server credentials.
 For e.g.
 ```
 MYSQL_HOST = "000.000.0.000"
 MYSQL_USER = "0000"
 MYSQL_PASSWORD = "0000"
 MYSQL_PORT = 0000
 ```
+_Note: If using MariaDB, use the same variable names as above.
+Nothing really changes._
-3. Set up a Python virtual environment using a virtual env tool of your choice (venv, virtualenv, conda, poetry,pipenv, pyflow).
+4. Set up a Python virtual environment using a virtual env tool of your choice (venv, virtualenv, conda, poetry,pipenv, pyflow).
 See [comparison](https://dev.to/bowmanjd/python-tools-for-managing-virtual-environments-3bko)
 I will be using venv.
     - Create a virtual enviroment called kfs in your working directory `python -m venv kfs`
     - Activate the virtual environment using `source kfs/bin/activate` or if on Windows `source kfs/Scripts/activate`
     - Install `pip-tools` in the virutal environment by `pip install pip-tools`
-4. Install dependencies
+5. Install dependencies
     - Identitfy the `requirements/[env]-requirements.txt` file where `[env]` denotes the appropriate python environment you're in, namely your OS and python version.
 I'll use `requirements/linux-py3.8-requirements.txt` from now on.
         - If a `requirements/[env]-requirements.txt` file does not exist for your python environment, then create one by running `pip-compile  --output-file requirements/{os}-{python-version}-requirements.txt` and use that.
     - Install the requriements in the virtual env by running `pip-sync requirements/linux-py3.8-requirements.txt`
-5. Modify the `config.yaml`
+6. Modify the `config.yaml`
     - Enter the kodi version and associated Video databases you'd like to keep in sync.
 Refer to the [wiki](https://kodi.wiki/view/Databases) to find out the default video database names for different Kodi versions.
 NOTE: One line per Kodi version.
 Syncing multiple databases per Kodi version to another Kodi version is not yet supported.
-6. Run Script `python sync.py` This will create the database, triggers, inserts, events necessary for file syncing
+7. Run Script `python sync.py` This will create the database, triggers, inserts, events necessary for file syncing
-7. Deactivate the environment using `deactivate`.
+8. Deactivate the environment using `deactivate`.
 Test it out

 # The How